 potentially one of the best problem solvers in the world.

 I’ll paraphrase the Russian writer Yevgeny Zamyatin here:

 The ones who change the world are those who know that progress isn’t made by the

 diligent functionaries, but rather the madmen, hermits, heretics, dreamers,

 rebels and sceptics.

 We are, all of us, the outliers who dared to try.

-But for now, the question I’d like to pose to you is, how
+So the question I’d like to pose to you now is this: how

 big is your ambition?

-next hotshot on the block, we’d love to help.
+hotshot on the block, you've come to exactly the right place.